the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <captioned-image alt="The Star Vista" caption="" imgFile="/guides/singapore/180303-135042-SG-Singapore.jpg"/>

 I first heard of **The Star Vista** in a class by my former professor Neil Leach during my master studies.
 The course was about public spaces and how their architectural qualities allow for unexpected uses by the population.
 The Star Vista's public spaces are composed of landscaped communal zones on many levels, creating areas for performances, exhibitions, gatherings, etc. All of it covered by a 5000-seat theater standing 40 meters in the air supported by a forest of slanting concrete columns.

 Protected against the elements and refreshed by a constant breeze, "The building is an organic object opening to public discovery.
-One can crawl under, move through, transverse around and climb onto the complex via a series of ramps, escalators, terraces and public gardens" (Aedas).
+One can crawl under, move through, transverse around, and climb onto the complex via a series of ramps, escalators, terraces, and public gardens" (Aedas).

 The community quickly adopted these spaces as their new living room, and the place is always buzzing with activities.